AlexanderReiswich/pragma-css/docs/guide/layout.md

 #### No push

-These classes are meant to be used to override already assigned push classes.
+These classes are meant to be used as overrides for already assigned push classes.
 For example, if you want to add margin to all sides except to the left, you can add the following class combo:
 **push push-left-0**